 Altmann recommends using positive phrasing.
 "Say, 'It's important to tell the truth,' instead of saying, 'Oh, you lied.'
 I would urge parents not to say that," she says.

 Stay away from the negative stigma of calling your child a liar, Walfish says.
-It labels the child, makes her feel bad and like she has to hide things from you.
+It labels the child, makes them feel bad and like they have to hide things from you.

 "You want to keep the connections open so that your child can tell you anything," Walfish says.

 You don't have to wait for these types of situations to crop up.
 Bowers suggests reading books together that encourage honesty, such as The Boy Who Cried Wolf.